Finally, how many efficiencies supercomputers have? And, what do they measure?: Amdahl's Law in terms of our model

 This simple formula explains why \textit{the payload performance is not a linear function of the nominal performance} and why in the case of very good parallelization ($(1-\alpha)\ll1$) and low $N$, this nonlinearity cannot be noticed.

-The value of $\alpha$, however, can hardly be calculated for the present complex HW/SW systems from their technical data (for a detailed discussion see~\textbf{\cite{VeghScalingANN:2020}}).
-Two ways can be followed to estimate their value of $\alpha$.
+The value of $\alpha$, however, can hardly be calculated for the present complex HW/SW systems from their technical data (for a detailed discussion see~\textbf{\cite{VeghScalingANN:2021}}).
+We can follow two ways to estimate their value of $\alpha$.
 One way is to calculate $\alpha$ for existing supercomputing systems (making "computational experiments"\cite{AmdalVsGustafson96}) applying Eq.~(\ref{eq:alphafromr}) to data in TOP500 list~\textbf{\cite{VeghModernParadigm:2019}}.
-This way provides a lower bound for $(1-\alpha)$, which is already achieved.
-Another way round is to consider contributions of different origin, see section~\ref{sec:Contributions}, and to calculate the high limit of the value of $(1-\alpha)$, that the given contributions alone do not enable to exceed (provided that that contribution is the dominant one).
-It gives us good confidence in the reliability of the parameters that values derived in these two ways differ only within a factor of two.
+This way provides a lower bound, already achieved, for $(1-\alpha)$.
+Another way round is to consider contributions of different origins, see section~\ref{sec:Contributions}, and to calculate the high limit of the value of $(1-\alpha)$, that the given contributions alone do not enable to exceed (provided that that contribution is the dominant one).
+It gives us good confidence in the reliability of the parameters that the values derived in these two ways differ only by up to a factor of two.
 At the same time, this also means that technology is already very close to its theoretical limitations.

-Notice that the "algorithmic effects" -- such as dealing with "sparse" data structures (which affects cache behavior, that will have a growing importance in the age of "real-time everything" and neural networks) or communication between parallelly running threads, such as returning results repeatedly to the main thread in an iteration (which greatly increases non-parallelizable fraction in the main thread) -- manifest through the \gls{HW}/\gls{SW} architecture, and they can hardly be separated.
-Also notice, that there are one-time and fixed-size contributions, such as utilizing time measurement facilities or calling system services.
+Notice that the "algorithmic effects" -- such as dealing with "sparse" data structures (which affects cache behavior, which will have a growing importance in the age of "real-time everything", "big data", and "neural networks") or communication between parallelly running threads, such as returning results repeatedly to the main thread in an iteration (which greatly increases the non-parallelizable fraction in the main thread) -- manifest through the \gls{HW}/\gls{SW} architecture, and we can hardly separate them.
+Also notice that there are one-time and fixed-size contributions, such as utilizing time measurement facilities or calling system services.
 Since $\alpha_{eff}$ is a \textit{relative} merit, the \textit{absolute} measurement time shall be large.
-When utilizing efficiency data from measurements, which were dedicated to some other goal, proper caution must be exercised with the interpretation and accuracy of those data.
+When utilizing efficiency data from measurements dedicated to some other goal, we must exercise proper caution with the interpretation and accuracy of those data.